AdobeDocs/workfront.en/help/workfront-proof/wp-emailsntfctns/avoiding-spam-filters/configure-spam-settings-clients.md

 product-area: documents;system-administration
 navigation-topic: avoiding-spam-filters
 title: Configure spam settings for common email clients
-description: Important: This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see Proofing.
+description: You can configure your email client to ensure that Workfront Proof emails are not sent to the spam folder.
 ---

 # Configure spam settings for common email clients

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product *Workfront Proof*.
-For information on proofing inside *Adobe Workfront*, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product `Workfront Proof`.
+For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-You can configure your email client to ensure that *Workfront Proof* emails are not sent to the spam folder.&nbsp;
+You can configure your email client to ensure that `Workfront Proof` emails are not sent to the spam folder.&nbsp;

 The following sections describe this process for various email clients: